-Cinderella is by no means by favorite fairy tale (I’m not even sure I have one, tbh).
+Cinderella is by no means my favorite fairy tale (I’m not even sure I have one, tbh).
 There’s something quite ridiculous, demeaning, and privileged about a man who cannot remember a woman’s face and instead relies on her fitting a lost shoe (but that’s an issue for another day).
 After seeing eight different productions of Cinderella (and one production twice), I’ve come to appreciate the versatility of this story.
 All you need is a woman and the perfect pair of shoes; she can change the world, or merely be selfish and fall in love (it’s 2019, you do you).

 My quest started off by accident; the Rodgers and Hammerstein musical rolled through town at the same time the Disney live action movie came out.
 Some friends and I ended up watching both on the same day (yeah, we’re cool like that).

-I absolutely loved the Rodgers and Hammerstein musical (I saw this twice, 2015 and again in 2018).
+I absolutely loved the Rodgers and Hammerstein musical (I saw this twice, first in 2015 and again in 2018).
 It was so different from any version of the Cinderella story I had known up till then, and I absolutely loved the set and the costumes and the songs.
 The Disney live action, not so much.
 While I don’t deny it’s visually stunning, I felt like that Cinderella character was too passive, letting everything happen to her.
 (My friend begged to differ: his takeaway was, sometimes just being kind is enough.)